Andrew Cohen (colonial administrator): Governor of Uganda

 In 1952 he was appointed Governor of Uganda, with the task of preparing that country for independence.
 He reorganised the Legislative Council (LEGCO) to include African representatives elected from districts throughout Uganda, thus creating the basis for a representative parliament.
 He also introduced economic initiatives, including the establishment of the Uganda Development Corporation.

 In 1953 the Lukiiko (Parliament) of Buganda sought independence from Uganda.
-Edward Mutesa II, the Kabaka (king) of Buganda demanded that Buganda be separated from the rest of the protectorate and transferred to Foreign Office jurisdiction.
-On 30 November Cohen deposed the Kabaka and ordered his exile to London.
+Sir Edward Mutesa II, the Kabaka (king) of Buganda, demanded that Buganda be separated from the rest of the protectorate and transferred to Foreign Office jurisdiction.
+On 30 November, Cohen deposed the Kabaka and ordered his exile to London.
 His forced departure made the Kabaka an instant martyr in the eyes of the Baganda, whose latent separatism and anticolonial sentiments set off a storm of protest.
 Cohen's action had backfired, and he could find no one among the Baganda prepared or able to mobilise support for his schemes.
-After two frustrating years of unrelenting Ganda hostility and obstruction, Cohen was forced to reinstate "Kabaka Freddie".
+After two frustrating years of unrelenting Ganda hostility and obstruction, Governor Cohen was forced to reinstate "Kabaka Freddie".
 The Kabaka returned to Kampala on 17 October 1955.
 Abu Mayanja was among those who escorted Sir Edward Mutesa from his London exile in 1955.

 The negotiations leading to the Kabaka's return, although appearing to satisfy the British, were a resounding victory for the Baganda.
 Cohen secured the Kabaka's agreement not to oppose independence within the larger Uganda framework.
 Not only was the Kabaka reinstated in return, but for the first time since 1889, the monarch was given the power to appoint and dismiss his chiefs (Buganda government officials) instead of acting as a mere figurehead while they conducted the affairs of government.
 The Kabaka's new power was cloaked in the misleading claim that he would be only a "constitutional monarch," while in fact he was a leading player in deciding how Uganda would be governed, and would become the country's first president in 1962.

 UN Trusteeship Council

 From 1957 Cohen was the UK representative to the United Nations Trusteeship Council.
 In 1959 he was a member of the Special Mission to Samoa to negotiate its independence from New Zealand.
-He was involved in the transfer of the Trust Territory of Southern Cameroons to the French-controlled state of the Cameroun Republic on 1 October 1961.
+He was involved in the transfer of the Trust Territory of Southern Cameroons to the Republic of Cameroon (former French Cameroon) on 1 October 1961.
 Cohen had argued against offering independence to the territory, and pro-independence Southern Cameroonians blamed him for the fact that the UN did not allow that question to be put.